Anne Marie Mulcahy, nee Dolan, was born on October 21st, 1952, in Rockville Centre, New York.

 Anne Mulcahy has often said that her leading role in the company during her early days as CEO was ‘Chief Communication Officer.’
 While it was said jokingly, it couldn’t be any more accurate.

-Mulcahy spent months of her first year as CEO traveling to far-flung branches of the Xerox Corporation to do her research on exactly why the company wasn’t making money.
+Mulcahy spent months of her first year as CEO traveling to far-flung Xerox Corporation branches to research exactly why the company wasn’t making money.

 While the fundamental factors behind the company’s continued years of losses were several in number, Anne says she could only address them because she outlined the importance of communication between employees.

 New entrepreneurs can take this as an example and do the same thing in their own companies to maintain the transparency that allows them to get an overview of operations in a single look.

 Having clear goals is a priority for any organization that wants to make the most profits from its operations.
 It’s essential to keep your company’s long-term vision in mind, but what makes Anne Mulcahy so unique is her focus on maintaining immediate, future-proof profitability.

 Please don’t confuse this with the mentality of new entrepreneurs, who often prioritize making a quick buck over the long-term security of their operations.

 Instead, read the following list to know more about Anne Mulcahy’s short-term operational goals: